Anuv Jain: 2023–present: "Husn" and further works

 His 2023 release "Husn" became a smash hit and garnered more than 50 million streams on Spotify within the first month of its initial release and proceeded to cross 300 million streams across all platforms in 3 months becoming his biggest commercial hit.
 It became his second 200 million streamed track on Spotify India.
 His 2024 release "Jo Tum Mere Ho" became his second consecutive song after "Husn" to top the music charts in India and crossed 100 million streams on Spotify within 2 months of release.
 "Husn" became the most streamed indie song of 2024 in the year end charts of the music streaming platforms.

 In April 2024, Anuv joined the Sounds Right organised by the United Nations.
-An innovative global initiative to collect funds for the cause of nature conservation using nature's own sounds like ocean waves, rainstorms, wind and others, the initiative used the sound of Indian rains for 'Baarishein'.
+An innovative global initiative to collect funds for the cause of nature conservation using nature's own sounds like ocean waves, rainstorms, wind and others, the initiative used the sound of Indian rains for "Baarishein".

 In 2025, he released "Afsos" featuring AP Dhillon.
-He furthur collaborated with Coke Studio India on the song "Arz Kiya Hai" which garnered more than 50 million streams on Spotify.
+He further collaborated with Coke Studio India on the song "Arz Kiya Hai" which garnered more than 50 million streams on Spotify.
+In December 2025, he released song "Inaam".
+In the same month, Jain joined Jacob Collier on stage, at his Mumbai concert, to perform "Baarishein" with the latter.
+The performance was poorly received by the audience and was met with criticism and online trolling, while musicians like Chaar Diwaari and Neha Bhasin defended him.